 Similar to the first common mistake, shrugging your shoulders towards your ears can happen even if you have the proper hand placement.
 To prevent this from happening, you must contract your lats – the muscle underneath your armpits – to pull your shoulders away from your ears and into a stable & locked position.

 If you’ve never done this before, it can take some time to figure out, and for your body to stabilize and build strength.
 But in the long run, you’ll learn how to “pack” your shoulders down and away from your ears, which makes you much stronger.
 When you are pushing or pulling heavy weight, your lats should always be contracted and your shoulders packed.

 3. Not Keeping Hips & Core Stable

-When completing a push up, the only part of your body that should be moving are your arms.
-Everything from your head down to your feet should be stiff as a board.
+When you perform a push-up, the only parts of your body that should be moving are your arms.
+Everything else should be stiff as a board like a plank.